denizakbay/flight-app/README.md

 3. Header should have Content-Type header with value application/json: Ensures that the "Content-Type" header in the response from the API is set to "application/json".

-### Important Notes
-The tests will be executed automatically, and the results will be reported.
-These tests are designed to verify the basic functionality of the application.

 ### Frontend Tests

 This repository contains automated UI tests for the Flight App application using Playwright, a UI testing tool similar to Playwright/Selenium.
 The tests are designed to ensure the proper functionality of the application's user interface and to identify potential issues.

-### Test Scenarios

 #### 1. Input Field Validation